neondatabase/website/content/docs/introduction/billing.md

 ## Billing and usage metrics explained

-This section provides a detailed explanation of Neon's billing metrics and how they are calculated.
+This section provides a detailed explanation of Neon's billing and usage metrics and how they are calculated.
 Billing in Neon is account-based.
 For the billing rate for each metric, see [Billing rates](#billing-rates).

 <Admonition type="note">
 The **Project storage**, **Written data**, and **Data transfer** billing metrics are calculated in gibibytes (GiB), otherwise known as binary gigabytes.
 One gibibyte equals 2<sup>30</sup> or 1,073,741,824 bytes.